Board of Directors Frequently Asked Questions

 Upon the completion of the elections, only the names of the elected Directors will be announced at the AGM by the Chair of the Nominating Committee.

 Being a Board member does come with certain commitments and responsibilities.
 The Board of Directors will have up to four in-person Board Meetings throughout the year, as well as, virtual meetings determined by the Chair of the Board.
 These meetings can occur anywhere throughout B.C. and Yukon, at the discretion of the Chair of the Board.
-Additionally, the Annual General Meeting and Annual Congress, which will take place from June 7-8, 2024, are also an event that the Board of Directors are required to attend.
+Additionally, the Annual General Meeting, which will take place on June 25, 2025, is also an event that the Board of Directors are required to attend.

 In addition to the meetings that the Board of Directors must attend, Board members are required to execute their duties, which will take an additional time and work commitment.
 Some of these commitments could include overseeing a Committee or a workgroup.